jamesjnadeau/addisoncountyfielddays/content/exhibits/Handmowing_Field_Crops.md

 ---
-Title: Field Crops & Hand Mowing
+title: Field Crops & Hand Mowing
 Description: Exibit information and entry rules for Field Crops & Handmowing at the Addison County Fair and Field Days.
 ---